Senior People & Operations Director

-Ever Galván (they/them) seeks to combat neoliberalism in social justice nonprofit organizations, manifest our most inspired visions of liberation, and advocates for the centering of Black, Indigenous, queer & trans, immigrant, femmes, sick and disabled people of color in movement spaces.
-For over 10 years, Ever has worked with individuals and organizations in a trauma-informed HR capacity to develop and hold space for generative conflict as the key to healing and unlearning white supremacy cultural values–creating safe and brave space for multiple conflicting truths to exist within ourselves and our communities.
+Ever Galván (they/themme/elle) seeks to combat neoliberalism in social justice nonprofit organizations, manifest our most inspired visions of liberation, and advocates for the centering of Black, Indigenous, queer & trans, immigrant, femmes, sick and disabled people of color in movement spaces.
+For over 15 years, Ever has worked with individuals and organizations in a trauma-informed people-first HR capacity to develop and hold space for generative conflict as the key to healing–creating a safe and brave space for multiple conflicting truths to exist within ourselves and our communities.

-Ever has facilitated workshops and consulted for SisterSong, Take Root, The Road Home, Casa de Salud, Eve’s Garden, Just Food, among many more.
+Ever has facilitated workshops and consulted for SisterSong, Take Root, The Road Home, Casa de Salud, Eve’s Garden, Just Food, Planned Parenthood Action Fund, and more.
 While organizing with Action in Montgomery with the PICO Network, they trained in the Saul Alinsky model of organizing.
 Today Ever applies transformative justice models inspired by the work of Ruth Rittenhouse Morris, Mia Mingus, Sara Kershner, Mariame Kaba, Ejeris Dixon, and Adrienne Maree Brown.
-They practice radical accountability to racial justice, social-emotional learning, and apply their studies of emergent and liberatory strategies to all areas of their work.
+They apply their studies of emergent and liberatory strategies to all areas of their work.

 In their free time, they volunteer for an organization that aims to build power in working-class communities of color in the US.
-They also enjoy community building on land originally stewarded by the Tongva people with their partner and two rescue dogs, Honey and Hazel.
+Their interests include guerilla gardening, animal rights, street art, astrology and tarot, & crip and queer theory at the intersections of race and class.
+They also enjoy community building on land originally stewarded by the Tongva people with their partner and three rescue dogs, Honey, Hazel, and Luna.